-This Part describes who can apply for assistance and the eligibility criteria he or she must meet in order for AIC to be payable in respect of a student.
+This Part describes who can apply for assistance and the eligibility criteria he or she must meet in order for AIC Scheme allowances to be payable in respect of a Student.

-- 2.1.1 Who can apply for AIC? - 2.1.2 Who can be an approved applicant? - 2.1.3 Who cannot be an approved applicant? - 2.1.4 Student lives with parent(s) - 2.1.5 Student lives with one parent - 2.1.6 Student lives with each parent separately - 2.1.7 Matters to consider where there is a dispute over who should be the approved applicant - 2.1.8 Only one claim per student may be accepted - 2.1.9 New Claim required when approved applicant changes - 2.1.10 Applicant who is not a parent or parent's partner- - 2.1.11 Approved applicant for child who lives continuously in a special institution - 2.1.12 Foster parent(s) as approved applicant - 2.1.13 Organisations or institutions as approved applicants - 2.1.14 Determining whether an organisation / institution has full responsibility for a student - 2.1.15 Claims received from parent and from organisation / institution
+- 2.1.1 Who can be an Approved applicant? - 2.1.2 Who cannot be an Approved applicant? - 2.1.3 Student lives with Parent(s) - 2.1.4 Student lives with one parent - 2.1.5 Student lives with each Parent separately - 2.1.6 Matters to consider where there is a dispute over who should be the Approved applicant - 2.1.7 Only one Claim per student may be accepted - 2.1.8 New Claim required when Approved applicant changes - 2.1.9 Applicant who is not a Parent or parent's Partner - 2.1.10 Organisations or institutions as Approved applicants - 2.1.11 Determining whether an organisation / institution has full responsibility for a Student - 2.1.12 Claims received from Parent and from organisation / institution

-2.1.1 Who can apply for AIC?
+2.1.1 Who can be an Approved applicant?

-A claim for AIC may be accepted from a person or organisation applying on behalf of a student.
+A Claim for the AIC Scheme may be accepted from a person or organisation applying on behalf of a Student.
 However, to be eligible for assistance the applicant must:

-- be an approved applicant (see 2.1.2); and - meet the eligibility criteria set out in 2.2; and - not be in receipt of certain other Australian Government assistance (see 2.3).
+- be an Approved applicant (detailed below); and - meet the eligibility criteria set out in 2.2; and - not be in receipt of certain other Australian Government assistance (see 2.3).